laithajjan/ENGO500-G4/readme.md

 ### Methodology

 Data from facilities with NCG co-injection at SAGD sites are used to train the machine learning model.
 The model predicts values for similar sites, enabling cost-benefit analysis of NCG co-injection implementation.
-The model's quality is validated using the 𝑅^2 value.
+The model's quality is validated using the 𝑅^2 value and cross-validation.

+### Results
+By running the ModelUtilization.py script, a user can generate predicted steam injection values required for the site under optimal NCG conditions.
+This predicted steam injected required is then used in a plot with the actual values used to compare.
+The difference is then calculated to compute a percent steam injected saved for the site.

 ## Abstract